Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

-At a high level, affiliate marketing is a way of getting paid for referring customers to sellers or merchants.
-When a visitor to your site clicks a link to a seller’s store/website, and buys products and services, you get a portion of the sale as a commission.
+At a high level, affiliate marketing is a way of getting paid for referring customers to sellers or affiliate merchants.
+When a visitor to your site clicks a link to a seller’s store/website, and purchases products and services, you get a portion of the sales as commissions.

 Affiliate marketing is a pay-for-performance form of marketing.
-This means that if your links do not drive clicks and affiliate sales, you will not get paid.
-However, if you have (or can build) an audience for any given topic, you can begin to monetize that audience and make money from affiliate marketing.
+This means that if your links do not drive clicks and sales, you will not get paid.
+However, if you have (or can build) a target audience for any given topic, you can begin to monetize that audience and make money from affiliate marketing channels.

-Part of the allure of affiliate marketing is that it has low overhead: You don’t need to produce, sell or transport inventory to make money off your recommendations.
+Part of the allure of affiliate marketing is that it has low overhead: You don’t need to produce, sell, or transport products to make revenue from your recommendations.